top of page

 Focusing

-If you shoot mostly with the single, center point focusing you'll likely be ok with the D1's autofocus.
-I assumed that going back to a focus system with only five points and using screw driven AF lenses it would be pretty lackluster, but I was wrong.
-You can use newer AF-S and G series hypersonic motor AF lenses fine here.
+If you shoot mostly with the single, centre point focusing, you'll likely be ok with the D1's autofocus.
+I assumed that going back to a focus system with only five points and using screw driven AF lenses it would be pretty lacklustre, but I was wrong.
+The focus accuracy and speed is very reliable.
+You can also use newer AF-S and G series hypersonic motor AF lenses fine here.

 Speed